GameServerManagers/LinuxGSM-Docs/LinuxGSM-Config.md

 `lgsm/config-lgsm/gameserver`

 # Configuration mechanism
-The current config files management is meant to allow the users to more easily benefit from new features, better manage multiple instances and allow the auto update of `./gameserver` script file (previously manual update was required).
+The current config files management is meant to allow the users to more easily benefit from new features, better manage multiple instances and allow the auto update of `./gameserver` script file (previously manual updating was required).

 ## Configuration files